terryaney/KatApp/readme.md

 input&#x2011;tab | Attribute; The name of the tab where KatApp framework should inject inputs.
 Default is `RBLInput`. result&#x2011;tabs | Attribute; Comma delimitted list of result tabs to process during RBLe Calculation.
 When more than one result tab is provided, the tab is referenced by name; usually via a `tab` property passed into a Vue directive.
 Default is `RBLResult`. configure&#x2011;ui | Attribute; Whether or not this CalcEngine should run during the Kaml View's original [Configure UI Calculation](#IKatApp.configureUICalculation).
 Default is `true`. pipeline | Element; One or more 'CalcEngines' to use in a [Calculation Pipelines](#calculation-pipelines) for the current CalcEngine.
-Only the `name`, `input-tab`, and `result-tabs` attributes are supported.
+Only the `name`, `input-tab`, and `result-tab` attributes are supported.
 By default, if only a `name` is provided, the input and the result tab with the *same* name as the tabs configured on the primary CalcEngine will be used.

 # Kaml View Specifications